mccraigmccraig/rsxml/README.md

      element(context, name, attrs, ns_decls)

 method invocation for each element.
 If namespaces are used, element and attribute names in the <tt>element</tt> method invocations are exploded <tt>[local_part, prefix, uri]</tt> triples.
-The attributes are presented as a <tt>{name=>value}</tt> +Hash+ which contains no namespace-related attributes.
-Any namespace declarations for the element are provided as the <tt>{prefix=>uri}</tt> +ns_decls+ +Hash+.
+The attributes are presented as a <tt>{name=>value}</tt> `Hash` which contains no namespace-related attributes.
+Any namespace declarations for the element are provided as the <tt>{prefix=>uri}</tt> `ns_decls` `Hash`.
 Namespace prefixes, URIs and declaration attributes are cleanly separated in this API, so it is easy for Visitor implementations to correctly process XML documents with namespaces

 Contributing to rsxml
 ---------------------